Quick Guide to

 the setup

-You must choose one player to be the dealer.
+You must first choose one player to be the dealer and place a dealer token in front.
 This person deals out two cards to each player (including themselves).
 Every player, including the dealer, must "buy-in", one copper credit in the Sabacc Pot and one copper credit in the Main Pot.
-The deck will be the "Draw Pile" which will be face down and one card face-up as the "Discard Pile".
+After players are dealt their two cards, the remaining cards will be the "Draw Pile" which will be face down and one card face-up as the "Discard Pile".

 When it comes to credit values, Sabacc For Charity only uses the colors of the credits to designate the amount.
 So no matter the size of the credits or which type you have, whether Imperial, Republic, or Mandalorian credits, the values remain the same based on credit colors.